NMGRL/pychron/README.md

  - MNGRL, NASA-Goddard Space Flight Center
  - AEL-AMS, Ottawa
  - ANGL, University of Arizona
- - TAP, Purdue University

 Installation of Pychron at other laboratories is ongoing.
 Current interested labs are

   - University of Florida
   - CAMS, Lawrence Livermore National Laboratory
   - University of Alaska, Fairbanks
+  - Arizona State University
+  - USGS Reston
+  - Geomar

-Additionally, Remote Control Server, a script made by the pychron developers, is used extensively by the international community to interface third-party software with Thermo Scientific's Mass Spectrometer control software.
+Additionally, [Remote Control Server](https://github.com/NMGRL/qtegra), a script made by the pychron developers, is used extensively by the international community to interface third-party software with Thermo Scientific's Mass Spectrometer control software.

 pyValve